-At the date of this prospectus, we had eighty-two stockholders of record.
+At the date of this prospectus, we have eighty-two beneficial and record holders of our common stock.

 Dividends

 We have not paid a cash dividend on our common stock and do not expect to pay a cash dividend in the foreseeable future.
 Our board of directors has the sole authority to declare dividends.
 Our payment of dividends in the future will depend on our earnings, capital requirements, expansion plans, financial condition and other relevant factors.